Ferenc Kazinczy: Inspector of education (1785–1790)

 His emotional world was refined by the saloon life of Kassa, whose social pleasures he felt as delightful as the Freemasonry ceremonies which he often attended.
 His desires were tense between Teréz Radvánszky and Zsuzsanna Kácsándy.
-For the "nice companies" gathered in the saloons of the Török, Kácsándy and Bárcsay families and for female members of the Freemasonry he addressed his Bácsmegyeynek öszve-szedett levelei (Collected letters of Bácsmegyey) in 1789.
+For the "nice companies" gathered in the saloons of the Török, Kácsándy and Bárcsay families and for female members of the Freemasonry, he addressed his Bácsmegyeynek öszve-szedett levelei (Collected letters of Bácsmegyey) in 1789.
 It was a translation of Albrecht Christoph Kayser's Adolfs gesammelte Briefe which was a pastiche of Werther.
 This form of translation, which differs from the principle of faithful translation followed during his works on the Gessner Idylliumi, was common in Hungarian literature at that time, but not in such a way as Kazinczy did in his Bácsmegyeynek öszve-szedett levelei.
-He moved the figure and scene of Kayser's original novel into the role of his friends and into the scenes of their frequent gatherings which showed a rare example of personal self-expression in translation.
-In some cases his protagonist openly attacks the estates of the realm as a limitation of freedom for humans and emotions.
-The first edition was indeed a great success in Hungarian public life. Ádám Pálóczi Horváth, János Földi, Mihály Csokonai Vitéz, Sándor Kisfaludy, Mihailo Vitković and Benedek Virág enthusiastically welcomed it.
-However Kazinczy also received criticism from conservative writers and from his teachers in Sárospatak.
+He moved the figure and scene of Kayser's original novel into the role of his friends and into the scenes of their frequent gatherings, which showed a rare example of personal self-expression in translation.
+In some cases, his protagonist openly attacks the estates of the realm as a limitation of freedom for humans and emotions.
+The first edition was indeed a great success in Hungarian public life. Ádám Pálóczi Horváth, János Földi, Mihály Csokonai Vitéz, Sándor Kisfaludy, Mihailo Vitković, Lukijan Mušicki, and Benedek Virág enthusiastically welcomed it.
+However, Kazinczy also received criticism from conservative writers and from his teachers in Sárospatak.

-On November 13, 1787 Kazinczy together with Dávid Szabó Baróti and János Batsányi in order to organize the literary movements of the Hungarian literature of that era established the Magyar Museum periodical.
+On November 13, 1787, Kazinczy, together with Dávid Szabó Baróti and János Batsányi, to organize the literary movements of the Hungarian literature of that era, established the Magyar Museum periodical.
 This was the first literary magazine in Hungarian language.
-But already after the first edition Kazinczy got into a debate on what kind of direction do they want to give to their periodical.
-Kazinczy recommended the title Magyar Parnassus instead of Magyar Museum and thought of a belles-lettres-like magazine with translations and critics.
+But already after the first edition, Kazinczy got into a debate on what kind of direction they wanted to give to their periodical.
+Kazinczy recommended the title Magyar Parnassus instead of Magyar Museum and thought of a belles-lettres-like magazine with translations and criticism.
 Batsányi wanted to create a more general and practical journal.
-Their political disagreement was deepened by the debate.
+The debate deepened their political disagreement.
 Kazinczy was a Josephinist, a follower of Joseph II.
-Unlike Batsányi who was known as a member of the reform movement.
+Unlike Batsányi, who was known as a member of the reform movement.
 Kazinczy soon left the editorial of the periodical.